kaonashi-dev/techne/README.md

 The recommended mental model is:

-- `@kaonashi-dev/techne/common` for decorators, exceptions, DTO/schema helpers, and request lifecycle interfaces.
+- `@kaonashi-dev/techne/common` for decorators, exceptions, DTO/schema helpers, logging, and request lifecycle interfaces.
 - `@kaonashi-dev/techne/core` for bootstrap and infrastructure APIs.
 - `@kaonashi-dev/techne/config`, `/jwt`, `/swagger`, `/health`, `/testing`, `/cqrs`, and `/mq` for specialized features.